The Reactive Strength Index Revisited

 “Training designed to improve acceleration and reactive strength may transfer to enhanced change of direction speed performance.
 In sports that contain skills requiring COD speed, such as running between bases in baseball . . . physical conditioning to develop the relevant fitness qualities is recommended.”

-Reactive strength is assessed primarily through the RSI.
+Reactive strength is assessed primarily through the reactive strength index.
 It is a simple ratio involving two metrics: How high can you jump?
 How fast can you jump?
 The index is calculated by dividing the height jumped with the ground contact time.
 For example, an athlete jumping 50cm (0.5m) with a contact time of 200ms (0.2s) would score an RSI of 2.5 units.
 The RSI can be improved by increasing jump height or decreasing ground contact time.

 Typically RSI has been measured using plyometric drop jumps on jump contact mats.
 The mats measure ground contact time in the drop jump directly and calculate jump height based on the athlete’s “flight time” (Jump height = (gravity*(flight time)2)/8).
 The RSI can also be derived using higher spec (and higher cost) force plates or more affordable wearable inertia sensors such as PUSHTM.